 In the late 1990s, the Spanish property market witnessed a property boom the like of which had never before been seen in the country.
 With dizzying property price rises, investors from across Europe, the UK in particular, poured into the country to invest in their own Iberian property.

 How to make money from the Spanish property market

-However, whereas once the thought of owning a second home in Spain was driven only by lifestyle factors, by the early noughties things had started to change.
-Around half of Spanish property buyers now had a new motivation behind their purchase – the chance to make money.
+However, whereas once the thought of owning a second property in Spain was driven only by lifestyle factors, by the early noughties’ things had started to change.
+Around half of the Spanish property buyers now had a new motivation behind their purchase – the chance to make money.

 Around 16,500 of the properties sold in Spain during the first three months of this year were bought by foreigners.
 This compared to around 15,000 purchases made by overseas investors in the last three months of 2017.

 Around 14.6 per cent of the purchases made by these overseas buyers during the first quarter of this 2018 came from British investors.

 Which countries are most investing in the Spanish property market?

 German and French (8 per cent) investors are the next biggest buyers of Spanish property.
 This is followed by Belgians (7 per cent), Swedes and Italians (both 6 per cent), Chinese buyers (4 per cent) and Russians (3 per cent).

 While there is little doubt that the outcome of June 2016’s Brexit decision following the EU Referendum adversely affected British interest in Spanish property, confidence is undoubtedly returning.